-As local authority budgets are squeezed ever tighter, we are hearing of more cases where schools are telling parents there is no point in applying for an EHCP, or authorities are refusing a parent’s request to assess a child for an EHCP.
+As local authority budgets are squeezed ever tighter, we are hearing of more cases where schools are telling parents there is no point in applying for an EHCP, or authorities are refusing a parent’s request to be assessed.

 Do not be deterred.
-It is worth knowing that more than 90% of parents who take a local authority to tribunal over refusal to assess win their case.
+It is worth knowing that more than 90 per cent of parents who take a local authority (LA) to tribunal over refusal to assess win their case.
 The legal test for whether an EHCP assessment is necessary is set low – you need only to show that the child may have a special educational need (you do not need to identify which type), and that the child may need special educational support.

 Most appeals on refusal to carry out an assessment are held on papers alone so you don’t even have to go to hearing.
 So given the high success rate it is well worth appealing.